Conifer: Economic importance

 The softwood derived from conifers is more easily worked than hardwood from broadleaved (angiosperm) trees.
 This makes it widely used and of great economic value, its many uses including construction, furniture, telegraph poles and fencing.
 A large part of production is used for paper.
 In the United Kingdom, the 48% of the woodland that is coniferous yields over 90% of the timber; the top species is sitka spruce, yielding about half of the timber produced.
 Worldwide, wood products reached a value of $100 billion by the end of the 20th century.

-Conifers such as fir, cedar, cypress, juniper, spruce, pine, yew and false cedar have been selected by plant breeders for ornamental purposes.
+Conifers such as pine, spruce, cedar, fir, cypress, juniper, yew and arborvitae have been selected by plant breeders for ornamental purposes.
 Plants with unusual growth habits, sizes, and colours are propagated and planted in parks and gardens throughout the world.